Originally posted March 16, 2020

 Who can visit?

 We recognize it’s crucial for children to have a parent or guardian present in the hospital.
+Modified visitation guidelines remain in place to minimize traffic in the hospitals and clinics.
 Visitors will be screened for the exclusions listed above.
-We are currently allowing the following visitors:

 Help us keep our patients and team members safe and healthy

 - Please take extra steps to ensure good handwashing before, during and after your visit with us.